- Garden / Landscaping / Patio — 227

 by Sally Smith on Nov 25, 2014

 - Excavators – An excavator consists of a bucket, stick, boom and a cab with a rotating platform.
 It is operated with a cable.
-Hydraulic excavators come with hydraulic motors, hydraulic cylinders and hydraulic fluids.
+Hydraulic excavators come with hydraulic motors, hydraulic cylinders, and hydraulic fluids.
 Cable excavators and hydraulic excavators work differently because they use different technologies.
 The primary usage of an excavator is in drilling, digging, material handling and mining.
-Check out a list of excavators here.

-- Crawler Dozer – Also called a “bulldozer”, a crawler dozer comes with a blade which can be used for pushing rubble, sand and soil in large quantities.
+- Crawler Dozer – Also called a “bulldozer”, a crawler dozer comes with a blade that can be used for pushing rubble, sand, and soil in large quantities.
 It also comes equipped with a ripper which claws back (or forth) compact, loose and dense material.
-Farms, engineering construction projects, heavy industries, military bases, quarries, mines and other construction sites have a crawler dozer.
-Check out a list of dozer here.
+Farms, engineering construction projects, heavy industries, military bases, quarries, mines, and other construction sites have a crawler dozer,

-- Skid Steer Loader – Also called a “skidsteer”, this construction equipment has a rigid and small frame and it is powered with an engine.
-It has arms which can be used for attaching a variety of useful attachments for achieving great results in a variety of construction projects.
+- Skid Steer Loader – Also called a “skid steer”, this construction equipment has a rigid and small frame and it is powered with an engine.
+It has arms that can be used for attaching a variety of useful attachments for achieving great results in a variety of construction projects.
 Sometimes, instead of using large excavators, skid steer loaders are preferred for digging holes.